 Of course, the key is getting the right systems.
-As we mentioned in one of our recent posts, investment managers need technology that can consolidate functionality, integrate with other systems, and be serviceable for the long term.
+As we mentioned in our post on back-office IT mistakes to avoid, investment managers need technology that can consolidate functionality, integrate with other systems, and be serviceable for the long term.

 There are new, modern solutions out there that help with investment reconciliation and performance reporting, trade order management, portfolio risk management and rebalancing tools, compliance and investor due diligence, just to name a few examples.

 Some systems will combine said features, or they will make it easy to integrate with the other platforms.

 Sure, new systems will require an initial investment, but legacy technology and inefficiency could very well keep costs higher than they should be.
 Not to mention, the old ways of doing things could limit the quality of output.

 Our turnkey asset management platform, TAMP1, helps investment organizations of all types in managing their reconciliation reporting and performance data, integrating with thousands of other custodians and systems.
 Investment teams have one place to view everything.

 Having a single place in the cloud to access all investment reports, data, and documents would be a major time-saver for investment teams.
 They can easily customize reports, share with other interested parties, and ultimately be in better position to make good decisions that help investment performance.

 Whatever an endowment fund team does, they should really consider the possibilities and opportunities with the right kind of fintech.

 Employees may come and go, and all work procedures should be accounted for.

 The last thing a university's endowment needs is the departure of key personnel who know everything with no framework left behind to replicate best practices.
 A university's finances are at stake.